Simobara/Simobara/README.md

 undertake not only for physical vigor but also to ensure mental resilience and well-being.

 ### 🔭 I am currently working on
-- I am developing a web platform dedicated to soccer enthusiasts, particularly focusing on Serie A, but also providing real-time updates on other leagues.
-The platform offers the ability to analyze statistics, discuss matches with fellow fans, stay updated on the latest news, and provides links for live streaming with real-time match updates.
+- I am developing a web platform dedicated to soccer supporters, particularly focusing on Italian Serie A, but also providing real-time updates on other leagues.
+The platform offers the ability to analyze statistics, discuss matches with fellow fans, stay updated on the latest news, and provides links for real-time match updates.

 ### 🛠️ Experience
 ** FRONT END React Web Developer **